For security reasons, never set up sites using the username “admin”.

 How To Change Your User Name Inside The WordPress Database

-For our example, the server is using cPanel …
+For the example below, the server is using cPanel …

 cPanel administration area